nishantmittal59/Learning---/README.md

 cloud computing can’t do much if systems are still designed in deployment monolithic approach where software applications are deployed as a single unit.
 Even though the monolithic approach is easy to understand by developers and has been adopted for decades, it has become a bottleneck with the new technology trends.
 In the monolithic approach, software systems are developed most likely in the same technology stack, cluster-based replication as a scalability strategy.
 Microservices architecture is based on developing software projects into modular services that are: small, self-contained, self-deployable, designed around business capabilities, manage its own data, and communicate with other services over a lightweight protocol (most likely HTTP).

+In microservices, every service is designed, developed and operated by a dedicated team, which has almost a full decision on the design and technology of their service.
+This approach of team structure and management is called DevOps.